-DS 3020: "Cresicat igitur... et multum vehembneter pr vehementerque proficiat, tam singulorum quam omnium, tam unius hominis quam totius ecclesiae, vetatum et saeculorum gradibus, intelligentia, scientia, sapientia: sed in suo dumtaxat genere, in eodem scilicet dogmate, eodem sensu, eademque sententia."
+DS 3020: "Cresacat igitur... et multum vehembneter pr vehementerque proficiat, tam singulorum quam omnium, tam unius hominis quam totius ecclesiae, aetatum et saeculorum gradibus, intelligentia, scientia, sapientia: sed in suo dumtaxat genere, in eodem scilicet dogmate, eodem sensu, eademque sententia."

 It would seem that the intelligentia whose development is desired by the council is the one approved in DS 3016.

-That developing understanding would ever be within the same genus, within the same dogma, whohemeters within the same would ever be an would ever be an would ever be an understanding of the same mysteries hidden in God, revealed by him, received by faith, and covered over with the veil of faith.
+That developing understanding would ever be within the same genus, within the same dogma, within the same would ever be an within the same meaning and view, because it was ever an understanding of the same mysteries hidden in God, revealed by him, received by faith, and covered over with the veil of faith.